NunoSempere/longnow-for-markdown/README.md

 This utility takes a markdown file, and creates a new markdown file in which each link is accompanied by an archive.org link, in the format [...](original link) ([a](archive.org link)).

 ## How to install
-Add [this file](https://github.com/NunoSempere/longNowForMd/blob/master/longnow.sh) to your path, for instance by moving it to the `/usr/bin` folder and giving it execute permissions (with `chmod 755 longnow.sh`)
+Add [this file](https://github.com/NunoSempere/longNowForMd/blob/master/longnow) to your path, for instance by moving it to the `/usr/bin` folder and giving it execute permissions (with `chmod 755 longnow`)

 ```
 curl https://raw.githubusercontent.com/NunoSempere/longNowForMd/master/longnow > longnow